-Join us on the evening of Thursday, November 19 for November’s Times+ online book club with Maggie O’Farrell, winner of the 2020 Women’s Prize for Fiction for her novel Hamnet.
-Maggie will be discussing Hamnet and her wider body of work along with answering your questions with Lucy Aitkins book critic for The Sunday Times.
+On the evening of Thursday, November 19, Times+ online book club heard from Maggie O’Farrell, winner of the 2020 Women’s Prize for Fiction for her novel Hamnet.
+Maggie discussed Hamnet and her wider body of work along with answering your questions with Lucy Atkins book critic for The Sunday Times.

 Hamnet starts off on a summer’s day in 1596, a young girl in Stratford-upon-Avon takes to her bed with a fever.
 Her twin brother, Hamnet, searches everywhere for help.
 Why is nobody at home?
 Their mother, Agnes, is over a mile away, in the garden where she grows medicinal herbs.
 Their father is working in London.
 Neither parent knows that one of the children will not survive the week.